stuti24m/COVIDstats/README.md

 # COVIDstats
-COVID-19 Statistical Analysis Simulator App using R
+🤓COVID-19 Statistical Analysis Simulator App using R

 This dashboard demonstrates some recent news and the related statistics about the Coronavirus pandemic.
 This App is a simulator, that reads from the John Hopkins dataset, and shows some data related to confirmed cases, deceased and recovered cases.

-## Import libraries --
+## ✔Import libraries --
   1. shiny
   2. shinydashboard
   3. tidyverse